-At the beginning of February, Stefan Spahn, Secretary-General the German Anglers Association (Deutscher Angelfischerverband e.V. - DAFV), handed over a petition to the Rhine Ministerial Conference in Amsterdam demanding a ban on commercial net fishing around the Haringvliet dam, in the estuary of the Rhine river.
+At the beginning of February, Stefan Spahn, Department Manager at the German Anglers Association (Deutscher Angelfischerverband e.V. - DAFV), handed over a petition to the Rhine Ministerial Conference in Amsterdam demanding a ban on commercial net fishing around the Haringvliet dam, in the estuary of the Rhine river.
 Mr. Spahn was accompanied by Fred Bloot, President of the European Anglers Alliance (EAA), which is a prominent supporters of the petition.

 After their confluence, the Rhine, the Meuse and the Merwede rivers flow into the North Sea via Haringvliet.
 The dam hereby located is one of the biggest in Europe and locks have been routinely opened since 2018 to allow the passage of migratory fish.
 Further opening of the Haringvliet dam was realised thanks to a joint effort of the Rhine riparian countries to facilitate both upstream and downstream fish migration.
 However, these efforts are doomed to fail if commercial net fishing is allowed to continue in the Haringvliet.